 Checking the final grouping (

-Now each group seems to have a good sample size, and values
+Each group seems to have a good sample size regarding the

 Handling new categories when the predictive model is on production